Gaṯaru: In Ugarit

-In one of the Ugaritic deity lists, Gaṯaru is most likely placed between Ishara and Ashtart, though the tablet is damaged and his presence is only presumed.
+In one of the Ugaritic deity lists, Gaṯaru is most likely placed between Išḫara and Ashtart, though the tablet is damaged and his presence is only presumed.
 He appears between the same two goddesses in one of the offering lists, which states that he received a ram.
 Additionally, seven individuals bearing theophoric names invoking him are attested in known texts.